 - (ASIA3000 / 3 credits / 45 hours)

 - An interdisciplinary course conducted in English with required readings and relevant educational excursions.
-The seminar examines historical and contemporary Nepal, and the social, political, cultural, environmental, and economic forces — both internal and global — that have shaped and continue to define the country.
-Lecturers are drawn from academic institutions such as Tribhuvan University and the Fulbright Commission, as well as from nongovernmental organizations such as Ashoka and other international and local development agencies working in Nepal.
+Using gender as a lens for engaging with development theory and practice, the seminar examines historical and contemporary Nepal and the social, political, cultural, environmental, and economic forces — both internal and global — that have shaped and continue to define the country.
+Lecturers include a cross-section of Nepali society, including young activists and experienced academics drawn from academic institutions such as Tribhuvan University and the Fulbright Commission.
+Site visits to nongovernmental organizations may include Ashoka and other international and local development agencies working in Nepal.

 - Nepali – syllabus